Skip to main content

 -----END CERTIFICATE-----

-Usually these certificates are self-signed, so the one you want has matching issuer and subject lines.
-If using third-party certificates, also add the root certificate that the third-party certificate chains to.
+1. If using third-party certificates, also add the root certificate to which the third-party certificate chains.

-When you're ready to go live, check both the live and visible boxes and then save.
+When you're ready to go live, go to the Details tab of the connection and set the Status to Live and Visible.
+Save your changes.
 Your new connection should be available on the authentication point in a few seconds.

 Testing

-Since OpenAthens accounts will still work if entered (see below), some sites are happy to test by setting the connector to live & visible for periods of time.
-You can also use debug mode to make all connections visible and selectable by you without anything being visible to your end-users.
+Since OpenAthens accounts will still work if entered (see below), some sites are happy to test by setting the connector to Live and Visible for periods of time.
+You can also use debug mode to make all connections available to you without being visible to your end users.

 How to use LDAP alongside OpenAthens accounts or other connections

-Users with OpenAthens accounts from your organisation can still sign in by entering their username and password in the same login box as the LDAP accounts.
+Users from your organisation who have OpenAthens accounts can still sign in by entering their username and password in the same login box as the LDAP account.
 This may affect your choice of label text.

-Should you need to show more than one LDAP option, the user will see a drop down list above the credentials boxes.
-This will contain all LDAP connections set as live and visible.
+Should you have more than one LDAP option, the user will see a drop-down list above the fields for entering their credentials.
+This will contain all LDAP connections set as Live and Visible.

-If you need a mix of LDAP and SAML connections - e.g. LDAP for students and ADFS for staff, this is presented as a selection box in an overlay.
-Local connections are remembered if the user goes on to successfully sign in using it; if the user does not successfully sign in for any reason, the authentication point will forget their preference and present the chooser again next time (this is to prevent users who select the wrong option from getting stuck at a login they cannot use).
+If you have a mix of LDAP and SAML connections, e.g. LDAP for students and ADFS for staff, the different login methods are presented in an overlay for users to select.
+If the user chooses a local connection and successfully signs in, their choice will be remembered next time.
+If the user fails to sign in for any reason, the authentication point will forget their preference and offer a choice of connections again next time.
+(This prevents users who select the wrong option from getting stuck at a login they cannot use.)

 In these cases, selecting the OpenAthens option will show the first LDAP connection and the OpenAthens credentials will be accepted there.